truenas/documentation/content/SCALE/Network/CLILAGGVLAN.md

 {{< toc >}}

 Setting a LAGG or VLAN on TrueNAS SCALE can be accomplished with the new CLI utility.
 In this example we will be setting both a LAGG and a VLAN at the same time.
-Keep in mind the values used in this example will change based on your network infrastructure.
+The values used in this example will change based on your network infrastructure.

 | Parameter | Value |
 |-|-|